-You may want to switch your current account because your fees are too high, you are unhappy with the level of service or your current bank doesn’t offer a product you want.
+You may want to switch your current account because your fees are too high, you are unhappy with the service or your current bank is leaving the market.

-A good place to start if you are thinking about switching, is our current account comparisons.
+A good place to start if you are thinking about switching, is our current account Money Tool.
 You can compare each bank’s fees and other details to help you decide which is the best option for you.
-You should also visit each bank’s website and see the locations of their branches, availability of cash tellers and any other services you may want.
+You should also visit each bank’s website for full details about their services.

 Step 2: Pick a new provider